edsilv/iiif-ecs-proposal/README.md

 IIIF viewers contain the `System` logic.

-To extend a IIIF manifest to allow ECS behaviour, include a custom schema:
+To extend a IIIF manifest to allow ECS behaviour, include a custom schema, e.g.

 ```
 "@context": [